natcap/invest.users-guide/source/habitat_risk_assessment.rst

 .. _hra-info-csv:

-Habitat & Stressor Information CSV
+Habitat & Stressor Information (CSV or Excel Table and GIS Data)
 ------------
-The Habitat & Stressor Information CSV (or Excel) file will contain information about each stressor and habitat, including their name, type, and a raster or vector file path.
-The files needs to be valid GDAL raster or vector files, such as GeoTIFF (.tif) or ESRI Shapefile (.shp).
-If a raster file is used, it needs to contain values of 0s and 1s, where 1s represent the existence of a habitat or a stressor, and 0s represent non-existence of a habitat or a stressor.
-If a value other than 0 or 1 is entered, it will be treated as 0.
-If a vector file is used, all the features in that vector are considered as the existence of a habitat or a stressor.
+This table (item 3 in :ref:`hra-data-needs`) instructs the model where to find the GIS data inputs for habitat and stressor layers.
+GIS data may be either raster or vector format.
+See the image below for an example.
+The following columns are required:
+* NAME: choose a unique name for each input.
+These names must exactly match those apearing the **Criteria Scores CSV**.
+* PATH: the file path of the input dataset.
+These can be absolute filepaths (e.g. C:/InVEST_3.7.0/HabitatRiskAssess/Input/habitat_layers/eelgrass.shp) or a path that is relative to the location of this CSV file.
+* TYPE: either "habitat" or "stressor"

-For stressor layers, an additional buffer distance (in meters) need to be provided, representing the zone of influence to be applied to the spatial extent of each stressor.
-It has to be at least 0.
-The names of habitats and stressors must exactly match those in the Criteria Scores CSV.
-The file location can be absolute, e.g. C:/InVEST_3.7.0/HabitatRiskAssess/Input/habitat_layers/eelgrass.shp, or relative to where the Habitat & Stressor Information CSV file is, e.g. habitat_layers/eelgrass.shp, assuming the CSV file is located at C:/InVEST_3.7.0/HabitatRiskAssess/Input.
-The "Stressor Buffer (meters)" should be filled out for ONLY stressors with the desired numerical buffer which can be used to expand a given stressor's influence within the model run.
-This can be 0 if no buffering is desired for a given stressor, but may NOT be left blank.
-The model will round down the specified buffer to the nearest cell unit; e.g., a buffer distance of 600m will round down to 500m if the resolution of analysis is 250m.
+* STRESSOR_BUFFER: The desired buffer distance (**meters**) to be used to expand a given stressor's influence, or footprint.
+This should be left blank for habitats, but must not be blank for stressors.
+Enter 0 if no buffering is desired for a given stressor.
+The model will round down this buffer distance to the nearest cell unit. e.g., a buffer distance of 600m will buffer a stressor's footprint by two grid cells if the resolution of analysis is 250m.

+**Raster inputs:**  If a raster file is used, it should contain only values of **0** and **1**, where **1** represents the presence of a habitat or a stressor, and **0** represents absence of a habitat or a stressor.
+Any values other than 0 or 1 will be treated as 0.

+**Vector inputs:**  If a vector file is used, all the features in that vector are considered to represent the presence of the habitat or a stressor.

 .. figure:: habitat_risk_assessment_images/info_csv.PNG

     The table should have columns NAME, PATH, TYPE, and STRESSOR BUFFER (meters).
-The column names are case insensitive, but the path names are.
+The column names are case insensitive, but the path names are case sensitive.

 .. _hra-criteria-csv: